Kringla Bakeri og Kafe

-Location: You’ll find Kringla in the Norway Pavilion across from Akershus Royal Banquet Hall.
+Location: You’ll find Kringla Bakeri in the Norway Pavilion across from Akershus Royal Banquet Hall.

 Food Type: Sandwiches, pastries, and goodies.

-Dining Plan: One quick service credit for the sandwiches and many of the treats are snack credits.
-On the Dining Plan, you can order a sandwich, salad, pastry, and fountain beverage.
+Dining Plan: One quick service credit for the sandwiches and many of the treats qualify as snack credits.

 Unique items: Most everything.